SaintHuddini/Pizza-Bella/README.md

 # Pizza House

-...
 This is a website made for people who love to order food from home.
-...
-You will find every type of fast food here for a good price and a ... easy way on ordering them.
+You will find every type of fast food here for a good price and a easy way on ordering them, enjoy!

 ## UX